votca/votca/share/doc/methods.rst

 Equation (IIE), and Relative Entropy (RE).

 In general, IBI, IMC, IIE, and RE are implemented within the same framework.
-Therefore, most settings and parameters of those methods are similar and thus described in a general section (see sec.
+Therefore, most of the settings and parameters used by these methods are similar and thus described in a general section (see sec.
 [sec:iterative\_methods\_imc]).
 Further information on iterative methods follows in the next chapters, in particular on the IBI, IMC, IIE, and RE methods.

 .. figure:: fig/iterative-methods.png